 Signing of the Royal Decree Dutch Citizenship

 According to the IND, you meet all requirements to become a Dutch citizen.
 The IND will forward this decision to the King of the Netherlands.
 The King needs to place his signature.
-By signing, he gives official permission to grant you Dutch nationality.
+By signing, the King gives official permission to grant you Dutch nationality.
 This is called a Royal Decree.

 Obligatory participation in naturalisation ceremony